Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 #### Mode 1 (interpreted)

 The C code is executed with Mode(1) includes only a minimal subset of the C library and is POSIX compliant (also on Windows OS).
-It's very compact (only ca. 400 Kb on Raspberry Pi) and has no extra dependencies.
 Custom libraries and functions can be implemented and added if needed via dpdl api functions.

 The default memory stack size for the C interpreter is kept small and is currently configured to be 128 Kb.